-COLUMN 1 COMPETENCE COLUMN 2 KNOWLEDGE AND SKILLS 1. use life-saving appliances and apply life-saving procedures for victims and own personal safety; Knowledge of available life-saving equipment.
-Ability to use life-saving appliances and to apply life- saving procedures for victims and own personal safety.
-2. organise crisis management training exercises for behaviour in emergency situations, e.g. fire, leakage warning, explosion, collision, "person over board" and evacuation; Knowledge of emergency procedures.
+OLUMN 1 MPETENCE COLUMN 2 KNOWLEDGE AND SKILLS and a ife-saving appliances apply life-saving edures for victims and personal safety; Knowledge of available life-saving equipment.
+Ability to use life-saving appliances and to apply life-saving procedures for victims and own personal safety. mana exerc emer fire, explo "pers nise crisis agement training cises for behaviour in rgency situations, e.g. leakage warning, osion, collision, son over board" and uation; Knowledge of emergency procedures.
 Ability to instruct crew members on emergency procedures.
-Ability to organise periodic training of the crew on board the vessel in preparation for an emergency situation including organisation of firefighting and abandon craft drills.
-3. give instructions related to fire prevention, personal protection equipment, methods, firefighting material, respirators and possible application of these devices in emergencies; Knowledge of the applicable fire prevention laws and regulation on the use of tobacco and possible ignition sources.
+Ability to organise periodic training of the crew on board the vessel in preparation for an emergency situation including organisation of firefighting and abandon craft drills. fire p prote meth mate poss these instructions related to prevention, personal ection equipment, ands, firefighting wrial, respirators and sible application of e devices in regencies; Knowledge of the applicable fire prevention laws and regulation on the use of tobacco and possible ignition sources.
 Ability to comply with relevant regulations on fire detection systems, fixed and mobile fire-extinguishing equipment and related appliances e.g. pumping, rescue, salvage, personal protective and communication equipment.
 Ability to control the monitoring and maintenance of fire detection and extinguishing systems and equipment.
 Ability to instruct crew and shipboard personnel to apply safe working rules and to maintain personal protection and personal safety equipment.
-4 .
-5. perform first aid; establish an effective on- board system to control life-saving appliances and correct application of personal protection equipment; Ability to act in compliance of first aid standards and practices.
-Knowledge of legislation applicable to life-saving appliance and safe working condition regulations.
+4. perfo orm first aid; Ability to act in compliance of first aid standards and practices. board life-s corre perso blish an effective on- d system to control saving appliances and ect application of onal protection pment; Knowledge of legislation applicable to life-saving appliance and safe working condition regulations.
 Ability to maintain and perform periodic checks of operational condition of life-saving, fire-fighting and other safety equipment and systems.
-Ability to instruct on, to motivate and supervise the correct use of (personal) safety equipment by crew members and shipboard personnel.
-6. organise assistance for disabled persons and persons with reduced mobility.
+Ability to instruct on, to motivate and supervise the correct use of (personal) safety equipment by crew members and shipboard personnel. disak nise assistance for bled persons and ons with reduced ility.
 Knowledge of training requirements and instructions of Annex IV to Regulation (EU) No 1177/2010.
 Ability to perform and organize direct assistance to disabled persons and persons with reduced mobility.